EMDR - Great therapy, shame about the name

 EMDR-therapist perspective and client feedback.

 EMDR can work particularly well for people who find it difficult to translate what they know rationally into what they feel deep down.
-For example, you may be able to list all your professional achievements (of which there could be very many) and yet feel absolutely petrified about sharing your knowledge in a presentation to other people and fear they will find out that REALLY you are not that good.
 In my experience, EMDR comes into its own when talking alone, reasoning things out and even changing your behaviour (all of which make a huge positive difference to many people) make limited impact on how you feel deep down.

 - "Getting Past your Past", Francine Shapiro, Rodale Incorporated, 2013